Fabio Quartararo: 2022

-At the start of the season, he struggled a lot with his bike, with a 9th-place finish at the opening round.
-He set the pole position time in Mandalika with 0.2 seconds ahead of Jorge Martín.
-That was the only pole position for the Frenchman in 2022.
-He won 3 races before the summer break, including Portugal, Catalan, and German Grands Prix.
+At the start of the season, Quartararo struggled with his bike, with a ninth-place finish at the opening round.
+He set his only pole position time of the season in Mandalika, 0.2 seconds ahead of Jorge Martín.
+He won three races before the summer break, including the Portugal, Catalan, and German Grands Prix.

-By the end of the season, he finished with 248 points, 8 podiums, and three DNFs.
+By the end of the season, he finished with 248 points, eight podiums, and three DNFs.

 Quartararo finished in second place in the final standings behind Francesco Bagnaia, after a championship battle which saw the latter overcome a 91-point lead held by Quartararo after the German Grand Prix.

 2023

 On 2 June 2022, Quartararo signed a contract extension with the team for 2023 and 2024.
 He took his first podium of the season at the Grand Prix of the Americas.
 He took two more podiums for the rest of the season in India and Indonesia.
-He ended the season ahead of teammate Morbidelli, and 10th in the rider standings.
+He ended the season ahead of teammate Morbidelli, and tenth in the rider standings.

 2024

-He start the season with an 11th place at the Qatar Grand Prix.
-In the following Grand Prix in Portugal he finished 9th in the sprint race and seven in the main race.
+Quartararo started the season with an 11th place at the Qatar Grand Prix.
+In the following Grand Prix in Portugal, he finished ninth in the sprint race and seven in the main race.
 In USA, he finished the main race at the 12th place.
 At the 2024 German GP, he finished the race in 11th, on a track traditionally suited to Quartararo's strengths.
 During a season marked by Yamaha's consistent struggles, Quartararo ended the season in 13th and without a podium finish, the first season during his MotoGP career which this had occurred.